Gatecoin/RESTful-API-Implementation/README.md

 		var publicKey = $("#input_public_key").val();
 		var key = $("#input_key").val();
 		if (publicKey == "") {
-			publicKey = gPublicKey; // gPublicKey is a variable stored the publicKey when login }
+			publicKey = gPublicKey; // gPublicKey is a variable which stores the publicKey when login }
 		if (key == "") {
-			key = gApiKey; // gApiKey is a variable stored the apiKey when login }
+			key = gApiKey; // gApiKey is a variable which stores the apiKey when login }
 		if (publicKey != null && key != null) {
 			var now = (new Date(Date.now())).getTime() / 1000;